strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 The instance identifier looks like `myapi-123456:europe-west1:myapi`.

+The `myapi-123456` part is the project identifier.
+(The number is automatically added to short project names).

 The following is an example config for `Standard Environment` or `Flexible Environment`.

 :::: tabs